• Skip to primary navigation

 Poetry as Justice: Through the Aesthetic Realism Teaching Method, Aesthetics Defeats Contempt

-Filed Under: Uncategorized Tagged With: Aesthetic Realism, anti-prejudice, Eli SIegel, poetry, social justice, teaching method
+Filed Under: Uncategorized Tagged With: Aesthetic Realism, anti-prejudice, Eli Siegel, poetry, social justice, teaching method

 More Maxims by Eli Siegel from Damned Welcome